 A director is not required to hold any shares in our company by way of qualification.
 A director may vote with respect to any contract, proposed contract or arrangement in which he is materially interested.
 A director may exercise all the powers of our company to borrow money, mortgage its undertaking, property and uncalled capital, and issue debentures or other securities whenever money is borrowed or as security for any obligation of our company or of any third party.
 The directors may receive such remuneration as our board may from time to time determine.
 There is no age limit requirement with respect to the retirement or non-retirement of a director.
 See also "Item 6.
-Directors, Senior Management and Employees-C. Board Practices-Duties of Directors" and "-Terms of Directors and Officers."
+Directors, Senior Management and Employees-C. Board Practices-Duties of Directors" and "Item 6.
+Directors, Senior Management and Employees-C. Board Officers."